Joe Burrow Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Joe Burrow Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-In advance of placing any prop bet wagers on Joe Burrow for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
-Burrow's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) hit the field in a Week 6 matchup from Ford Field in Detroit, Michigan.
+There will be player prop betting options available for Joe Burrow ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+This Week 6 matchup sees Burrow's Cincinnati Bengals (3-2) take on the Detroit Lions (0-5) at Ford Field in Detroit, Michigan.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.